RaspAP/raspap-docs/docs/issues.md

 # Reporting issues

 ## Overview
 RaspAP is free software.
-It is delivered to you, at no cost, and with no guarantee.
+It is delivered to you, at no cost, and with no warranty of any kind.
 The [community of developers](https://github.com/RaspAP/raspap-webgui/graphs/contributors) who contribute to this project make every effort to deliver defect-free code.
 That said, no software is perfect.
 You can help us improve this project by accurately describing your issue.

 ## Issue policy
 This project is currently led by one developer ([@billz](https://github.com/billz)) in his very limited spare time.
 Please respect our developers' time by using issues for reporting bugs only.